rockerhieu/Versionberg/README.md

 }
 ```

-See [Advanced Usage](https://github.com/rockerhieu/Versionberg/wiki/Advanced-Usage#template-variables) for a the list of all available variables can be used in `nameTemplate` and `codeTemplate`.
+See [Advanced Usage](https://github.com/rockerhieu/Versionberg/wiki/Advanced-Usage#template-variables) for the list of all available variables can be used in `nameTemplate` and `codeTemplate`.

 ## My config
 This is the config that I been using for some years: